puppetlabs/puppet-docs/source/guides/language_guide.markdown

 The above is perhaps not a perfect example, as most likely we would know that subversion was always required for svn checkouts, but it illustrates how `require` and other metaparameters can be used in defined types.

+Defined resource types can have namespace separators (`::`) in their names, just like classes.
+When making a resource reference (e.g. `File['/etc/motd']`) to an instance of a defined type, you must capitalize all segments of the type's name (e.g. `Apache::Vhost['wordpress']`).

 #### Classes vs. Defined Resource Types